danielbodnar/awesome-stars/README.md

 ## hacktoberfest-accepted

+- [OT-CONTAINER-KIT/redis-operator](https://github.com/OT-CONTAINER-KIT/redis-operator) - A golang based redis operator that will make/oversee Redis standalone/cluster/replication/sentinel mode setup on top of the Kubernetes.
 - [ServiceNowDevProgram/code-snippets](https://github.com/ServiceNowDevProgram/code-snippets) - ServiceNow's Code Snippets community repository, managed by the Developer Program and the sndevs community.
 - [ServiceNowDevProgram/Hacktoberfest](https://github.com/ServiceNowDevProgram/Hacktoberfest) - One repo to rule them all, one repo to find them, One repo to bring them all, and in the darkness bind them.
 - [Olanetsoft/article-idea-generator](https://github.com/Olanetsoft/article-idea-generator) - Generate your next article idea with ease.
 Powered by OpenAI.